 Lord our God, you, who have established in the heavens the orders and the hosts of angels and archangels for the ministry of your glory, make now the holy angels also enter with our entrance and serve with us and glorify with us your goodness. [p.
 13]

 In the beginning of Badarak, as the priest descends from the khoran and censes throughout the Church, the people sing “Parekhosootyamp” using the same word as this feast day (Պայծառակերպութիւն, Baydzaragerbootyoon) to describe the Church.

 Vor kerakooyn kan zergeenus baydzaratsootser sooro zegeghetsee aryamp kov Kreesdos:

 O Christ, who with your blood has made your holy Church more resplendent than the heavens.

-And so we experience God’s immediate presence in Badarak whether we feel it or not.
+And so we experience God’s immediate presence in Badarak whether we feel it or not, whether we intellectually understand or not.
 As his Church, we are resplendently transfigured when we commune with him and with one another.
 But we don’t remain in that place.
 We are told to “Depart in peace” «Yertayk khaghaghootyamp,» to carry our cross into the valley of suffering and find a little boy who is ill.